 Who Regulates Pepperstone?

 Pepperstone operates under strict global regulation, ensuring compliance with financial standards across several jurisdictions.
+In the UK, Pepperstone Limited is authorised and regulated by the Financial Conduct Authority under FRN 684312, which we verified directly on the FCA Register as part of our Pepperstone review process.
 Its licences from leading authorities provide traders with transparency, security, and oversight, reinforcing its status as a trusted broker in the forex and CFD industry.

 Which top-tier regulators oversee Pepperstone?